 - Reduce deforestation to ensure a reduction in critical habitat loss, habitat degradation, and fragmentation in Madagascar.

 - Empower the 50,000 people living around the Makira Forest Protected Area by allocating half of net carbon revenues to support improvements in infrastructure, education and health services, training and technical assistance for sustainable agriculture, and alternative livelihoods.

 - Prevent more than 33 million tons of greenhouse gas emissions over the course of 30 years.

 - Ensure the provision of clean water to the more than 250,000 people who live in the greater landscape, supporting the agriculture-based economy of local people living in and outside of the park.

 What WCS is Doing

 Working with WCS, the government of Madagascar will sell more than 33 million tons of carbon offsets to a global market.
 Sales will target buyers who wish to purchase high-quality emissions reductions that can deliver multiple benefits to the environment and economy.
-Through a benefit-sharing agreement, local communities will receive half of the net proceeds to support community natural resource management, the government of Madagascar will receive 20 percet to support the national REDD process, and WCS, as the Protected Area manager (WCS) will receive 30 percent, inclusive of administrative costs.
+Through a benefit-sharing agreement, local communities will receive half of the net proceeds to support community natural resource management, the government of Madagascar will receive 20 percent to support the national REDD process, and WCS, as the Protected Area manager, will receive 20 percent.
+The remainder is allocated to a foundation to distribute funds to local communities, verification fees, and sales and marketing.
 Proceeds from sales of Makira carbon will enhance the economic wellbeing of the people living in and around the forest and provide the long-term financing needed to ensure the management of its pristine forests and unique species.

 From the Newsroom